tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 <h1>This text is <strong>bold text</strong> in a heading</h1>
 ```

 If the user changed the heading to a paragraph or a different heading level then the text color of the bold text would, unexpectedly, change for the user.
-While this is entirely correct behaviour according to the stylesheet it is entirely unexpected from the user's perspective.
+While this is entirely correct behavior according to the stylesheet it is entirely unexpected from the user's perspective.

 ## Enabling Inline Editing Mode